widgetti/ipyvuetify/docs/introduction.rst

 Introduction
 ============

-Ipyvuetify is a widget library for making modern looking GUI's in Jupyter notebooks (classic and lab) and dashboards (`Voilà <https://voila.readthedocs.io/en/stable/using.html>`_).
+Ipyvuetify is a widget library for making modern-looking GUIs in Jupyter notebooks (classic and lab) and dashboards (`Voilà <https://voila.readthedocs.io/en/stable/using.html>`_).
 It's based on the `Google material design philosophy
 <https://material.io/design/introduction>`_ best known from the Android user interface.

-A large set of widgets is provided with many widgets having multiple variants. a few of which are displayed below.
+A large set of widgets is provided, with many widgets having multiple variants.
+A few of them are displayed below.

 ..
 TODO: fix CSS collisions with rtd_theme